Focshole/libVersioningCompiler/README.md

 - libuuid
 - (OPTIONAL) LLVM 13 or greater (tested up to LLVM 15)
 - (OPTIONAL) libclang-13-dev or greater (tested up to libclang-15-dev)
+- (OPTIONAL) libtool for libtool dlopen

-Compiling without the OPTIONAL dependencies will disable some features, like the Clang-as-a-library compiler implementation.
+Compiling without the OPTIONAL dependencies will disable some features, like the Clang-as-a-library compiler implementation and the libtool compilers.

 ## How to install the dependencies